-A. These regulations apply to every person who grows, manufactures, packs, repacks, cans, bottles, keeps, exposes, stores, handles, sells, transports or distributes food in Rhode Island, whether or not for profit.
-It applies to wholesale food processing operations within food establishments licensed by RIDOH, but does not apply to food prepared in the home for family consumption, or activities regulated by the Rhode Island Department of Health Food Code, Part 1 of this Subchapter and Processing and Distribution of Shellfish, Part 6 of this Subchapter.
+A.This Part applies to every person who grows, manufactures, packs, repacks, cans, bottles, keeps, exposes, stores, handles, sells, transports or distributes food in Rhode Island, whether or not for profit.
+It applies to wholesale food processing operations within food establishments licensed by RIDOH but does not apply to food prepared in the home for family consumption, or activities regulated by the Rhode Island Food Code (Part of this Subchapter), and Processing and Distribution of Shellfish (Part of this Subchapter).

-B.The requirements of these regulations include but are not limited to every person who:
+B.The requirements of this Part include but are not limited to every person who:

 1.Operates as a wholesale seafood dealer or a wholesale seafood truck;

 2.Cooks, smokes or otherwise processes seafood or combines seafood with non-seafood ingredient(s), for sale at wholesale;